 To this end we request that you do not send your children to school in jeans, cords or tracksuit bottoms.
+We also discourage any branded clothes.

 The wearing of trainers and boots indoors is discouraged.
 The dirt, which lodges in the ribbed soles, is carried into classrooms and onto carpeted areas; this creates cleaning problems.
 It would be appreciated therefore if pupils could wear shoes to school.
 During bad weather when Wellingtons, boots or heavy shoes are worn we require children to change into lighter footwear for indoor use.